-The feijoa, AKA pineapple guava, is a type of fruit more commonly found in South America, Russia, Iran, New Zealand and Australia.
+The feijoa, or pineapple guava, is a type of fruit more commonly found in South America, Russia, Iran, New Zealand, and Australia.
 But they do tend to pop up in supermarkets around the U.S. and other parts of the world as well.
 Would you like to know what a feijoa tastes like?
 Keep reading and you’ll find out this and more.

-Feijoas are an egg-shaped fruit that grow to around 2-3″ in length.
-The most common way to eat a feijoa is to slice in in half and scoop out the flesh inside.
-The skin is edible, however it is usually discarded.
+Feijoas are egg-shaped fruits that are 2-3″ in length.
+The most common way to eat a them is to slice in half and scoop out the flesh inside.
+The skin is edible, but it is usually discarded.

 What does a feijoa taste like?